supersven/ghc-spacemacs-docker/README.md

 http://localhost:10000/index.html?encoding=rgb32&password=111 .
 This should give
 you an in-browser VNC session with Spacemacs.

-Add `ghc` as project with `C-c C-p a ghc` and open any Haskell file under `compiler/`.
-Accept the default for the workpace.
+Open Treemacs with `M-0` and add `/root/ghc/.` as project.
+Open any Haskell file under `compiler/`.
+You will be asked for the workspace root.
+The default - `/root/ghc` is fine.

+The `ghcide` setup take some time to initialize.

+All `*.c` files under `rts` should be supported by `ccls`.
+Just open one and play a bit around ... :smiley

 Building the images takes a long time.
 Stay patient: It downloads everything that's needed to build GHC and later even builds it from scratch.